 Judges in Los Angeles have discretion when deciding penalties.
 They may consider factors such as your driving history, whether you cooperated with police, and the severity of the incident.
 For drivers with a clean record, an attorney can sometimes negotiate to reduce the charge or convert it to a lesser offense.

-Los Angeles Traffic Court vs. Criminal Court vs. Civil Court
+Traffic vs. Criminal vs. Civil Court: What’s the Difference?

 Legal cases after a serious accident in Los Angeles can move through different court systems, each with its own purpose.
 Knowing how these courts work helps you understand what to expect and how one case can influence another.